rba-community/rba-community/docs/index.md

 ![Outpost Security](/assets/outpost-security.jpg){ align=left width=200 }

-- Join our community Slack for Announcements and collaborate with the community! [(Hosted by Outpost Security)](https://outpost-security.com/slack){ target="_blank" }
-- News, Announcements, ask questions about RBA.
+Our Community Slack space, hosted by Outpost Security, is the perfect place to stay up-to-date on announcements, news, and ask questions and engage in discussions with over 600 other members.

 [Join RBA Slack Channel :simple-slack:](https://outpost-security.com/slack "Join RBA Slack Channel"){ .md-button .md-button--primary target="_blank" }